Atomic clock: Metrology advancements and optical clocks

-Chip scale atomic clocks
+Chip-scale atomic clocks

-In addition to increased accuracy, the development of chip scale atomic clocks has expanded the number of places atomic clocks can be used.
+Reducing the size and power consumption of optical clocks is necessary to enable their use in geodesy and GPS navigation.
 In August 2004, NIST scientists demonstrated a chip-scale atomic clock that was 100 times smaller than an ordinary atomic clock and had a much smaller power consumption of 125 mW.
 The atomic clock was about the size of a grain of rice with a frequency of about 9 GHz.
 This technology became available commercially in 2011.
-Atomic clocks on the scale of one chip require less than 30 milliwatts of power.

-The National Institute of Standards and Technology created a program NIST on a chip to develop compact ways of measuring time with a device just a few millimeters across.

-Metrologists are currently (2022) designing atomic clocks that implement new developments such as ion traps, and optical combs to reach greater accuracies.